pinellolab/CRISPR-millipede-target/README.md

 ***Did you also directly sequence your guide RNAs?*** It is recommended you do so to compare against the CRISPR-Millipede results from target amplicon-sequencing.
 You could map your guide sequences using tools from the *Pinello Lab* such as [CRISPR-Correct](https://github.com/pinellolab/CRISPR-Correct) and analyze the resulting counts using [CRISPR-SURF](https://github.com/pinellolab/CRISPR-SURF/tree/master) as done in the original paper!

 ### System Requirements
 CRISPR-Millipede can run on [any operating system where Python versions >=3.8,<3.12 can be installed](https://www.python.org/downloads/operating-systems/).
-To speed up model performance, CRISPR-Millipede can utilize both CPUs (for multi-threading) and GPUs (for model training) and is highly recommended, though the tool can still work on single core non-GPU computers.
+To speed up model performance, CRISPR-Millipede can utilize both CPUs (for multi-threading) and GPUs (for model training) and is highly recommended to allow the pipeline to run in the span of a couple hours, though the tool can still work on single core non-GPU computers but may run in the span of a day for each run attempt.

 ## Instructions